Nuki Bridge Firmware Arduino Framework

 Examples

-You can easily add additional binary sensors for any TCS Command, alongside the preconfigured ones.
+You can easily add additional binary sensors for any TC Command, alongside the preconfigured ones.

 # Doorman S3 Firmware